 Alveolar osteitis; Alveolitis; Septic socket

-Hupp JR. Prevention and management of extraction complications.
+Hupp JR. Postextraction patient management.
 In: Hupp JR, Ellis E, Tucker MR, eds.
 Contemporary Oral and Maxillofacial Surgery.
-6th ed.
-St. Louis, MO: Elsevier Mosby; 2014:chap 11.
+7th ed.
+Philadelphia, PA: Elsevier; 2019:chap 11.

-Updated by: Michael Kapner, DDS, General Dentistry, Norwalk, CT.
+Updated by: Michael Kapner, DDS, General Dentistry, Norwalk Medical Center, Norwalk, CT.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.